Must be short, informative, contain major keywords, 14 points in Arial font, sentence case, bold and justified text.

 1University of New South Wales, Sydney, New South Wales, 2University of Queensland, Brisbane, Queensland, and 3Canberra Hospital, Canberra, Australian Capital Territory, Australia

-Must be in 10 points in Arial font, single-spaced, justified text and maximum of 500 words.
+Must be in 10 points in Arial font, single-spaced, justified text and maximum of 500 words excluding references.
+No images or diagrams are to be included.

 The abstracts should address: